artyom-beilis/dlprimitives/docs/network_json_format.md

 For example: `{ "begin":1, "end":2","dim":1 }` - slice green channel

+### Flatten

+Flattens the shape to `[batch,features]` no parameters

+### Squeeze

+Squeezes the shape

+- `all` default true if dims empty otherwise false, squeeze all 1 dimensions
+- `dims` - list dimension to squeeze, negative counted from end

 ### Threshold

 Compute `x > threshold ?
 1 : 0`